yduf/yduf.github.io/_posts/2020-08-14-javascript-lang.md

 ### Object (Legacy)

-Object are reference type (non primitive type) meaning it reference some _box_ storage location.
+Object are reference types (non primitive type) meaning they are passed by reference (and are refeference themselves).

+Primitive types are passed by value.

 {% highlight javascript %}
 var user = {